SethGochey/crusade-manager/README.md

 The app uses standard HTML, CSS, and JavaScript with no external dependencies loaded at runtime (fonts are loaded from Google Fonts on first open).
 It works in any modern browser — Chrome, Firefox, Safari, Edge.
 Internet Explorer is not supported.

 Local storage is used for persistence.
 Private/incognito browsing sessions will not retain data between browser restarts.
 For permanent storage, export your data regularly.

+---

+## Contributing

+Issues and pull requests welcome.
+The entire app lives in a single HTML file — no build step, no dependencies, no framework.
+Just open it and edit.

+---

+*Not affiliated with Games Workshop.
+Warhammer 40,000 is a trademark of Games Workshop Ltd. This tool is a fan-made utility for personal use.*